vereis/jarlang/README.md

 Jarlang is still in development and can't at this time can only transpile trivial pieces of Erlang to JavaScript.
 The following instructions will help you get an environment set up for development and testing purposes only.
 This tool is not at all ready for any real world usage.

 ### Requirements
-- Erlang 18 (Other versions may work, but any development and testing so far has only been done using 18)
+- Erlang 18 (Other versions may work, but any development and testing so far has only been done using version 18)
 - NodeJS v8.8.0 (Other versions may work, but any developmetn and testing so far has only been done using v8.8.0)

 ### Installing